 Alli’s daughter, N is on the other end of the spectrum.
 She only transitioned to 2 naps from 3 around 6 months and is still taking 2 naps most days at nearly 15 months.
 Alli fell into the trap of thinking her baby needed to drop down to 1 nap at 12 months because of everything she was reading in terms of nap suggestions.
 Attempting this resulted in an overtired and fussy baby.
 N was not her happy self, was eating less, and was clocking excessive hours at night to try and make up for the deficiency.
 This was not serving her because as you read above, the type of sleep is different and N still needed certain kinds of sleep spaced throughout her day.

-While other babies still have two naps till 15 months and beyond, I am confident that L gets not only enough sleep but also very good sleep, because by following her own schedule she is never overtired.
-She is so much happier and sleep isn’t infuriating to me.
+While other babies still have two naps till 15 months and beyond, I am confident that L gets not only enough sleep but also very good sleep because by following her own schedule she is never overtired.
+She is so much happier, and sleep isn’t infuriating to me.
 A super plus of establishing a baby sleep schedule is knowing when your child will sleep frees you up to be able to make plans and know when you need to be home for naps and that they will sleep through the night.

 Let me know in the comments what you’ve had success with or if you have any questions about your baby’s sleep, if they can sleep through the night or on a schedule now, or if there is anything that I can assist with.

 Don’t think the baby sleep schedule is the issue?
 Check out our Baby Smart page for more ideas to help your baby sleep.